nadeemgori2/checkout-demo-app/README.md

 - Each project is self-contained and runs independently.
 - Justifications and technical decisions are commented within the respective code.
-- If you have any questions, feel free to schedule a meeting via the provided Salla link.

 ---